Getting Familiar with the Lab

 view /etc/nginx/nginx.conf

-upstream app_servers config block includes
+As an example, the upstream app_servers config block includes:

 • zone backend 64k: Defines a shared memory zone allowing NGINX worker processes to synchronize information on the backend’s run-time state.
-This enables us to display upstream statistics on the NGINX Plus dashboard.

-server config block includes
+The server config block includes:

 • status_zone my_proxy: Defines a shared memory zone allowing NGINX worker processes to collect and synchronize information on the status of the server.
 This enables us to monitor HTTP server statistics in the NGINX Plus dashboard.